process-analytics/github-actions-playground/README.md

 - [fill github draft releases](.github/workflows/fill-gh-draft-release.yml): experiment the release-drafter configuration (used in bpmn-visualization)
 - [Generate Documentation API](.github/workflows/generate-documentation-api.yml): generate a TypeDoc API documentation and push to github-pages (for bpmn-visualization)
 - [release](.github/workflows/release.yml): run npm version and push branch/tag on a branch with restricted rules (used in bpmn-visualization)
-- [workflow dispatch](.github/workflows/workflow-dispatch.yml): run job depending on if the workflow is triggered manually, by pull request, on push
+- [workflow dispatch](.github/workflows/workflow-dispatch.yml): run job depending on if the workflow is triggered from the `master` branch or another branch

 ### Release simulation

 [Build a fake demo](.github/workflows/build_demo.yml) and [download the demo](.github/workflows/download_demo.yml) as done by `bpmn-visualization` and `bpmn-visualization-examples`
-- create an artifact attached to a workflow run and send a `repository_dispatch` event
+- on git tag creation, create an artifact attached to a workflow run and send a `repository_dispatch` event
 - receive the event and download the artifact attached to the previous workflow run, then create a Pull Request

 ### Surge deployments